jackyzha0/jackyzha0.github.io/content/thoughts/Solid.md

 Existing large owners of data wont innovate because they have monopoly over data, new innovators cant enter because they lack data

-GDPR technically does all of this, Solid is just technology that ensure it actually happens.
+[[thoughts/GDPR|GDPR]] technically does all of this, Solid is just technology that ensure it actually happens.

 Solid is essentially a glue between HTTP, [[thoughts/LDP|LDP]], and LDN